Kitchen Towels

 Materials: Cotton

-Care: As this product is hand-dyed, you may experience color loss/bleeding.
+Care: As this product is hand-dyed, it may experience some color loss or bleeding.
 Hand wash separately with cold water and mild detergent.
-The edges of tenugui towels are seamless, meaning the weft (horizontal thread) at either end will fray with use.
-Trim any loose strings with scissors.
-This process will stop after a small fringe forms.
+Note that the edges of the tenugui are seamless, meaning that either end will initially fray with use.
+The fraying process will stop after a small fringe forms; in the meantime, trim any loose strings with scissors.

 Please note: Tenugui are purposefully designed without hems, which means that some initial fraying is normal.
 Do not pull loose threads; instead, trim them with scissors.
 The frayed edge will develop a natural fringe over time.